Here’s the short version of my writing journey:

 - No, scratch that, I allowed a horrible, horrendous second-book slump to cripple my creative.
 (I’m all for accountability.)

-- I sold my second young adult novel in 2010.
+- I sold my second young adult novel, Just Flirt in 2010.

-- Since then, my roller coaster journey has been full of ups and downs.
-I’ve learned many lessons, made tons of mistakes, seriously considered quitting on more than a few occasions, and reinvented myself approximately fifty times with renewed energy because the bottom line is that…
+- Yep, my roller coaster journey has been full of ups and downs.
+I’ve learned many lessons, made tons of mistakes, and reinvented myself more times than I can count with renewed energy because the bottom line is that…

 - I absolutely love being a writer and really, my journey has just begun.